yateesh-chandra-duggirala/Python-Postgres-Connection/SQL-Alchemy/README.md

 ### Working with SQL Functions :
 - The func object also provides the various functions
 - func.lower() returns the lower case of the string passed as query.

+### Update Statement :
+- update() construct is used to update the values from the table.
+- The statement that has to be written in set phrase will be written in values() phrase
+- And the condition that we write in the where clause will be written as usual.